-What is Co-op in Canada?
+What is the Canada-Japan Co-op Program?

 Why Hire a Canada-Japan Co-op Program Student?